JeffreyGaydos/bandcamp-rss-feeds/README.md

   - Does not track "un-followed" artists
 - Collection Updates (from https://bandcamp.com/{user})
 - Release Updates (from all artist hompages on bandcamp)
+  - Only notifies for artists you follow
+  - If you follow an artist, all releases on that day will not appear as new.
+    - Any releases released after the day of following a new artist will appear
--  Bandcamp Friday Notifications
+-  Bandcamp Friday Notifications [:no_entry: Currently not working]
    - User-independent and based on the official https://isitbandcampfriday.com/ website
-   - Note: Currently not working